statchamber/ebook-to-chatml-conversion/README.md

 # ebook to chatml conversion tool
 ## description
-this tool converts ebooks (in .txt or .epub format) into dialogue based and chatml formatted groupchats. you can then use this format for creating datasets. this script uses [koboldcpp](https://github.com/LostRuins/koboldcpp/releases) for gbnf and alpaca for all of the prompts, which can be seen in [prompts.py](Conversion/prompts.py). the script works decently well with 7B models but requires some editing. note that you can use this script with any context size you want (4096, 8192, or even 32K context size) by editing [config.yaml](config.yaml), but it is better to have 8192+ context.
+this tool converts ebooks (in .txt or .epub format) into dialogue based and chatml formatted groupchats. you can then use this format for creating datasets. you can either use [gemini](https://aistudio.google.com/app/apikey), OpenAI, or [koboldcpp](https://github.com/LostRuins/koboldcpp/releases).
+I recommend you use koboldcpp for gbnf and alpaca for all of the prompts, which can be seen in [prompts.py](Conversion/prompts.py). the script works decent with 7B models (see examples), but on models like gpt-4o it rarely gets speakers wrong. note that you can use this script with any context size you want (4096, 8192, or even 32K context size) by editing [config.yaml](config.yaml), but it is better to have 8192+ context.
 ## examples (200 lines)
 Killed Once, Lived Twice by Gary Whitmore - kunoichi dpo v2 7B Q8_0 @ 8192 context ([chatml](examples/Killed-Once-Lived-Twice_chatml.txt) | [regular](examples/Killed-Once-Lived-Twice_converted.txt))